Public Service Loan Forgiveness: Qualifying for forgiveness

 An individual qualifies for PSLF after making 120 on-time, monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
 After the borrower has made 120 qualifying payments, any federal tax implications, although Mississippi taxes forgiveness under PSLF.
 Currently, there is no cap as to the amount of forgiveness a borrower can receive.

 Those interested in receiving PSLF should regularly submit the "Employment Certification Form" for PSLF.
 This form will be used by the Department of Education's contractor, Higher Education Loan Authority of the State of Missouri (MOHELA), (formerly FedLoan Servicing), to determine whether an individual's employment and payments qualify for the program.

 Qualifying payment plans

 Multiple plans are available to those interested in the PSLF program.
-Those wishing to seek forgiveness under the PSLF should make payments under one of the income-driven repayment plans, including income-contingent Repayment, Income-Based Repayment, pay-as-you-earn, or Revised pay-as-you-earn.
+Those wishing to seek forgiveness under the PSLF should make payments under one of the income-driven repayment plans, including Income-Contingent Repayment (ICR), Income-Based Repayment (IBR), or pay-as-you-earn (PAYE).

 On May 23, 2018, the U.S. Department of Education announced a second-chance plan for people in public service jobs who were denied loan forgiveness because they chose the wrong repayment plan.
 The DoED will use $350 million set aside by Congress in a fix-it fund to help people seeking reconsideration.
 The money will be distributed on a first-come, first-served basis.